Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Collider Analysis

 Here we describe the fatjet signals we are interested in, followed by the possible SM background in detail.
-We have generated events for all signal and background processes using {\tt MadGraph5\_aMC@NLO} v2.7.3~\cite{Alwall:2014hca} at leading order (LO) in QCD with a dynamic choice of factorization scale given by $\sum M_i^T/2$, where $M_i$ is the transverse mass of final state particles.
+We have generated events for all our signal and background processes using {\tt MadGraph5\_aMC@NLO} v2.7.3~\cite{Alwall:2014hca} at leading order (LO) in QCD with a dynamic choice of factorization scale given by $\sum M_i^T/2$, where $M_i$ is the transverse mass of final state particles.
 We use {\tt nn23lo1}~\cite{NNPDF:2014otw} for the parton distribution functions (PDFs).
-Events are passed to {\tt PYTHIA8}~\cite{Sjostrand:2014zea} for showering and hadronization followed by fast detector simulation in {\tt Delphes v3.4.2}~\cite{deFavereau:2013fsa} with added pile-up events embedded in {\tt Delphes v3.4.2} for the high luminosity LHC (HL-LHC).
-The final state hadrons with non-isolated high $p_T$ leptons are clustered using the Cambridge-Aachen algorithm of {\tt FastJet}~\cite{Cacciari:2011ma, Cacciari:2005hq} with a jet radius $R_0 = 0.8$.
-To get back the sub-jets associated with leptons and leading hadrons, we used N-subjettiness techniques where we used `OnePass General ET General KT Axes’ choice with $p = 0.6$ (for kt and Cambridge-Aachen axis choice of $p = 1$ and $p = 0$, respectively)~\cite{Catani:1993hr, Catani:1991hj}.
+Events are passed to {\tt PYTHIA8}~\cite{Sjostrand:2014zea} for showering and hadronization followed by a fast detector simulation in {\tt Delphes v3.4.2}~\cite{deFavereau:2013fsa}, with added pile-up events embedded in {\tt Delphes v3.4.2} for the high luminosity LHC (HL-LHC).
+The final state hadrons with non-isolated high $P_T$ leptons are clustered using the Cambridge-Aachen algorithm of {\tt FastJet}~\cite{Cacciari:2011ma, Cacciari:2005hq} with a jet radius $R_0 = 0.8$ (AK8 fatjet).
+We groom~\cite{Salam:2010nqg} the fatjets using soft-drop method~\cite{Dasgupta:2013ihk,Larkoski:2014wba} to remove soft and wide angle radiations after some pre-selection cuts.
+We use the soft radiation fraction parameter $z_{cut}=0.1$ and the angular exponent parameter $\beta=0$ for the grooming~\cite{CMS:2021dzb}.
+The groomed AK8 fatjets are required to have a threshold on the soft-drop mass ($m_{SD}$) as $m_{SD}> 40$ GeV.

+To identify the sub-jets associated with leptons and leading hadrons we employ the N-subjettiness technique, where we use `OnePass General ET General KT Axes’ with $p = 0.6$ (for kt and Cambridge-Aachen axis choice of $p = 1$ and $p = 0$, respectively)~\cite{Catani:1993hr, Catani:1991hj}.
 To use this method for finding sub-jets out of a fatjet, we use {\tt Fastjet Contrib}~\cite{Thaler:2010tr}.
 The $t\bar{t}$ background was estimated at next-to-next LO (NNLO) using a $k$-factor of $1.6$~\cite{Catani:2019hip}.